maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 - Reading discussions (think forums, chatrooms, and mailing lists, to name a few), wikis, blogs, or other written resources that concern something relevant to the kind of software you're looking for.
-You can get some really good ideas by visiting these places and skimming through them.
+You can get some good ideas by visiting these places and skimming through them.

 - Consulting other forms of media such as videos.
 These tend to take more time, or at least they do for me.
-However, they're still valuable and can lead to some really good finds.
+However, they're still valuable and can lead to some good finds.

 - Prompting large language models (LLMs) to brainstorm ideas with you, make suggestions, and explain concepts.
 It's usually good to remain a